A globally competitive defence industry

 • government support for critical technologies

-• strong export opportunities with major allies and regional partners
+• strong export opportunities with major allies and regional partners, including the AUKUS Partnership with the United States and United Kingdom

 • effective collaboration between academia, government and industry, including through the Advanced Strategic Capabilities Accelerator (ASCA).

-Leading international companies also have a significant presence in the Australian defence market including: BAE Systems Australia, Thales Australia Limited, Hanwha Defense Australia, Rheinmetall Defence Australia and Boeing Defence Limited.
+Leading international companies have a significant presence in the Australian defence market including: BAE Systems Australia, Thales Australia Limited, Hanwha Defense Australia, Rheinmetall Defence Australia and Boeing Defence Australia.

 How we can help